-- () Corporate audit fee only (includes Consolidation audit fee but does not include Secretarial audit fee and amount paid to JVs auditors) - (#) Bill are yet to be raised. - 11.
-Disclosure as required by Ind AS 116, "Leases": where the company is lessee, Lease payments are recognized in the statement of profit & loss under "Rent". - 12.
-The Company has book profit as per income tax during the financial year however there is no tax liability under Section 115JB of the Income Tax Act, 1961 due to carry forward losses and unabsorbed depreciation and as such no provision for taxation is envisaged. - 13.
-Deferred Tax Assets / Liability: - 13.1 Management considers the scheduled reversals of deferred tax liabilities, projected future taxable income and tax planning strategy in making this assessment.
+- (\) Corporate audit fee only (includes Consolidation audit fee but does not include Secretarial audit fee and amount paid to JVs auditors) - (#) Bill are yet to be raised. - 11.
+The Company has Book profit as per income tax during the financial year however there is no tax liability under Section 115JB of the Income Tax Act, 1961 due to carry forward losses and unabsorbed depreciation and as such no provision for taxation is envisaged. - 12.
+Deferred Tax Assets / Liability: - 12.1 Management considers the scheduled reversals of deferred tax liabilities, projected future taxable income and tax planning strategy in making this assessment.